opendatacube/cube-in-a-box/README.md

 # IMPORTANT NOTES
 In your local environment, in order to be able to get data from S3, you need to ensure that the environment variables `ODC_ACCESS_KEY` and `ODC_SECRET_KEY` are set to something valid.

+This is a change for felix to review!